Cambridge-Hands-On-Science/Experiments/Experiments/Biology/A Bug's Life.md

 3) If they look using the magnifying glass can they see anything interesting (hairs on legs, joints of exoskeleton etc. - talk about the purposes of these things if you know!)
 4) For older/very keen kids you can talk about taxonomy (a good website to flick through if you have time before you start: http://www.earthlife.net/insects/classtax.html)

+*** About the Insects ***
+These insects were released as part of a children's magazine series "Real Life Bugs and Insects" which was done in partnership between the Natural History Museum and National Geographic (RRP £5.99 an issue).
+CHaOS has all 100 issues plus a bonus insect for subscribing to all issues, these were bought second-hand in 2023.
+All the insects included were (at the time of release in 2016) "not endangered or threatened species".
+They were also (allegedly) "bred, farmed and harvested in a sustainable way" coming from "specialised, purpose-built farms and the (publishers) can certify that none of these specimens were taken from the natural environment".
+(Quotes taken directly from the magazine publishers)

+There was some controversy at the time of release about how true these statements were.
+For instance, the stag beetle (sample ID) has a seven-year larvae stage which seems impractical for a magazine gift.
+You can discuss this if you really want to.

+Many children will ask how they are made.
+The insects inside are all real.
+They were gassed before being encased in resin.

 ***BASIC INFO***